 - Visit the official website of the Pompidou Centre.

-⚠️ The museum will undergo a major revamp in the years to come and will be closed during the renovation works.
+⚠️ The museum will undergo a significant revamp in the coming years and will be closed during the renovation works.

-The grand complex of Les Invalides on the Left Bank is easily recognisable by its magnificent golden dome reaching 107 metres high.
-It was originally built by Louis XIV to house the homeless and wounded veterans of the King’s army.
+The grand complex of Les Invalides on the Left Bank is easily recognisable by its magnificent golden dome, which reaches 107 metres high.
+Louis XIV initially built it to house the homeless and wounded veterans of the King’s army.

 - Visit our page on the Hôtel des Invalides.